BryanG13/DRFS-MIP/README.md

-# DRFS-LNS: Demand-Responsive Feeder Service - MIP
+# DRFS-MIP: Demand-Responsive Feeder Service - MIP

 C++ implementation of a demand-responsive feeder scheduling model using Mixed Integer Programming (MIP) with lazy constraints.
 The MIP is solved using CPLEX.